-Graduate students who complete Free Application for Federal Student Aid (FAFSA) may receive federal funds for loans, but not for grants.
+Graduate students who complete the Free Application for Federal Student Aid (FAFSA) may receive federal funds for loans, but not for grants.
 The FAFSA determines eligibility for aid.
 The application form is available online at www. fafsa.ed.gov.
-For additional information contact the Financial Services Office (405-425-5190).
-Work opportunities are readily available in the Oklahoma City area, and a large number of OC graduate students work in area businesses.
+For additional information, contact the Financial Services Office (405-425-5190).
+Work opportunities are readily available in the Oklahoma City area and a large number of OC graduate students work in area businesses.
 As a private university, OC does not charge out-of-state tuition.

-TUITION CHARGES & REFUND POLICY, 2015-2016
+TUITION CHARGES & REFUND POLICY, 2016-2017

-TUITION DOMESTIC INTERNATIONAL Graduate School of Business \$500/hour \$540/hour Graduate School of Engineering \$540/hour \$580/hour Graduate School of Theology \$420/hour \$420/ hour Tuition discounts and scholarship s are available for Grad uate Theology students.
+TUITION DOMESTIC INTERNATIONAL Graduate School of Business \$540/hour \$570/hour Graduate School of Engineering \$550/hour \$650/hour and Computer Science Graduate School of Theology \$460/hour \$460/ hour Tuition discounts and scholarships are available for Graduate Theology students.
+Audit fees \$50/hour